DataFire/Integrations/integrations/generated/azure_service_map_arm_service_map/README.md

   * description `string`: Process description.
   * executablePath `string`: Process executable path.
   * fileVersion `string`: File version.
-  * firstPid `integer`: The Operating System Process Idendifier (PID) of the first process in this process pool.
+  * firstPid `integer`: The Operating System Process Identifier (PID) of the first process in this process pool.
   * internalName `string`: Internal process name.
-  * persistentKey `string`: A unique indentifier for a process, generally resilient to process restart, computed by Service Map.
+  * persistentKey `string`: A unique identifier for a process, generally resilient to process restart, computed by Service Map.
   * poolId `integer`: Represents the identity of the process pool assigned to the process by Dependency Agent.
   * productName `string`: Product name.
   * productVersion `string`: Product version.